A Moment of Innocence

-A Moment of Innocence (نون و گلدون) is a 1996 film directed by Mohsen Makhmalbaf.
+A Moment of Innocence (نون و گلدون) is a 1996 comedy-drama film directed by Mohsen Makhmalbaf.
 It is also known as Nun va Goldoon, Bread and Flower, Bread and Flower Pot, and The Bread and the Vase.

 Plot

-The film is a semi-autobiographical account of Makhmalbaf's experience as a teenager when, as a seventeen-year-old, he stabbed a policeman at a protest rally and was jailed.
+The film is a semi-autobiographical and metafictional account of Makhmalbaf's experience as a teenager when, as a seventeen-year-old, he stabbed a policeman at a protest rally and was jailed.

 Two decades later, Makhmalbaf made the decision to track down the policeman whom he had injured in an attempt to make amends.
 A Moment of Innocence is a dramatization of that real event.